 Othella played three games in the D-League last year, after taking a long time to recover from knee surgery.
 He did not play very well in them, yet they were his only games all season.
 And this year, Othella has played three fewer games than that.
 He tried out for a spot with Petrochimi in Iran back in December, but did not make the team.
 He remains unsigned.

 After many years of trying, we might have found something.

 Harris has had three stints in the NBA this year.
 He started with the Thunder, with whom he signed for training camp before being waived in favour of Ryan Bowen, and later returned to the Rockets for a couple of weeks, for whom he appeared in 2 games.
 Later on came a ten day contract with the Wizards, for whom he played 13 minutes and scored 4 points.
 And in between those gigs has been the D-League, where Harris once again finds himself.
 For the Rio Grande Valley Vipers, Harris is averaging 27.0 points and 10.3 rebounds, leading the league in scoring and ranking third in rebounds per game.

 Syracuse grad Harris started the season in training camp with the Utah Jazz, but that earlier rant should give you an inclination of how that worked out.
-Harris got injured in camp and never appeared in a preseason game, and even though he was later taken 8th overall in the 2009 D-League Draft by the Maine Red Claws, he hasn't played in the D-League this season either due to the injury.
-Harris declared after his junior year, and could be on the number 1 ranked Orange right now, but as it is, he sits unsigned in the D-League player pool rehabbing an ankle injury.
-This isn't the ideal way to start a professional career, but bad luck can't be helped.
+Harris got injured in camp and never appeared in a preseason game, and even though he was later taken eighth overall in the 2009 D-League Draft by the Maine Red Claws, he hasn’t played in the D-League this season either due to the injury.
+Harris declared after his junior year, and could be on the #1-ranked Orange right now, but as it is, he sits unsigned in the D-League player pool rehabbing an ankle injury.
+This isn’t the ideal way to start a professional career, but bad luck can’t be helped.

 Paul Harris looks pretty freaking similar to Mike Harris in that picture, does he not?